 We handle serious injury Maryland auto accidents and have prevailed at trial in hundreds of car accident cases.

 Our accident lawyers have also successfully settled thousands of cases for clients injured in automobile accidents, recovering millions of dollars in compensation for victims by settlement or trial in 2017.
 If you or someone you love has been very seriously injured or killed in a car accident, call us at 800-553-8082 or click here for a free consultation.
 (Please note: we do not handle property damage only or minor injury claims.)Diminished Value Law Around the Country

-We have tried to pull some of the law around the country on the issue of diminished value claims.
+We have pulled some of the laws around the country on the issue of diminished value claims.
 As you will see, the results are mixed:Good Cases

 - Washington: Moeller v.
 Farmers Insurance (automobile insurance policy provided coverage for the diminished value of a fully repaired car because the average insurance consumer would read Farmers' policy to provide coverage of equal value to the real loss which includes diminished value)